EyasuTeshome/shifttracker/orientation/daily-presence-in-remote-environments-v2.md

 ### Why is engagement during meetings important?

 Collaborative learning is essential in the Microverse program to deepen your knowledge and skills by teaching others and being taught by them.
 Thus, we expect you to communicate and collaborate effectively with peers during your daily meetings.
-So, besides joining sessions on time, we require you to:
+So, besides attending sessions on time, we require you to:
 - participate in the learning tasks we have designed,
 - turn on your camera to connect with others and show them you are listening, and
 - open your microphone to express your ideas verbally.